◷ Reading Time: 7 minutes

 Break mode, is when you have an option of “Step In” or “Step Over” a logic.
-Meaning, you can navigate to more details, or you can skip details of execution and straight go to the next step.
+That means you can navigate to more details, or you can skip details of execution and straight go to the next step.

 While in break mode, debugging allows you to inspect all the parameters and values of every model in the execution context.
 Or, you can also change the values on the fly if needed.

-You can debug all types of logics using the FlexRule Designer debugger:
+You can debug all types of logic using the FlexRule Designer debugger:

 - Decision Graph (e.g. Decision Requirements Diagram)

 - Natural Language

 - Boxed Expressions